The Best Spray Wax for Cars and Trucks

 There you go.
 You might know someone who applies spray wax after every wash, but I personally don’t recommend this at all.
 Besides the fact that it will take too much work, it is not exactly an economical way to maintain the shine of your vehicle.

 Like I previously mentioned above, you only need to apply weekly after washing the vehicle.
 Of course, this is assuming that you actually wash your car once a week.

 You probably know by now that I’m not a big fan of spray wax.
 It’s just that I personally prefer applying a light coat of pure carnauba wax weekly on my own fleet of cars.
 You can invest in a good orbital buffer to make the process much easier.

 I have another beef with spray waxes: compatibility.
 Nothing serious here.
 If you used Meguair’s or Mothers to wax and polish your paint, then you should use a spray wax from the same manufacturer.
 It’s as simple as that.

 Choosing the ultimate winner among the best spray wax for cars is not an easy task.
-All the products I tested here work well when used with the same brand of wax or polish.
+All the products I tested here worked well when used with the same brand of wax or polish.

 My decision will be based on ease of application, the depth of shine, and the price.
 You know that I’m not exactly rooting for spray wax, but the Meguiar’s Ultimate Quik Wax is my top choice.
-I would also recommend the Griot’s Garage Spray-on Wax, but it is the most expensive spray wax in this test.
+I would also recommend the Griot’s Garage Spray-on Wax, but it is the most expensive product in this test.
 I just think it’s better to spend your money on a proper carnauba wax or polish for the ultimate in shine and protection.